Robert Stuart, Earl of March

 George Edward March was the son of Thomas March.1 He married Florence Beaumont, daughter of Thomas Wentworth Beaumont and Henrietta Jane Emma Hawks Atkinson, on 12 November 1858.1 He and Florence Beaumont were divorced before 1866.1 He died on 29 May 1922.1

-George Edward March was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1
+He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1

 Citations